YucenXu/AndrewAgile/deployment.md

 Choose an arbitrary hostname, for example "www" to your purchased domain name to form your **fully qualified domain name** `<hostname>.<domain-name>`.

-Add two inbound security rules in the EC2 instance:
+Add two inbound security rules in the EC2 network:

 + type HTTP, port 80, allowed source 0.0.0.0/0
 + type HTTPS, port 443, allowed source 0.0.0.0/0